-India has always been a services and consumption led economy.
-Our demographics and population ensures a base level of 4%-5% GDP growth.
-But if India aims to enter the 8%+ GDP growth range (just like China did for many years), capital investments especially from the private sector are a must.
+India has always been services and consumption-led economy.
+Our demographics and population ensure a base level of 4%-5% GDP growth.
+But if India aims to enter the 8%+ GDP growth range (just like China did for many years), capital investments, especially from the private sector, are a must.

 Current problems such as highly levered corporate balance sheets, slowing exports and slow pace of demand pickup resulting in existing capacity underutilization have throttled the pace of fresh investments.

-However, this has been compensated by some extent through significant capital expenditure by government (both central and state) and quasi-government entities over the past couple of years.
-Their focus is strong on areas such as Roads, Metros, Water, Railways, Smart Cities, Housing etc. However in the longer term, government spending will be limited by its fiscal deficit targets and it is necessary that the private sector takes over the mantle of driving growth.
+However, this has been compensated by some extent through significant capital expenditure by the government (both central and state) and quasi-government entities over the past couple of years.
+Their focus is strong in areas such as Roads, Metros, Water, Railways, Smart Cities, Housing etc. However, in the longer term, government spending will be limited by its fiscal deficit targets and it is necessary that the private sector takes over the mantle of driving growth.

-7. Weak job market and limited employment opportunities for the youth
+7. The weak job market and limited employment opportunities for the youth